NWChemEx/.github/docs/source/community/issues.rst

 user feedback.
 User feedback includes, but is not limited to: feature requests, performance concerns, questions related to the code, and suggestions.

+This page is an academic look at issues.
+For tutorials on how to use issues, from the perspective of the NWChemEx organization, see :ref:`nwx_github_issues`.

 *************************
 What are (GitHub) Issues?